Are Police Officers Legally Responsible For A Detainee’s Suicide?

 Speak with a Florida Wrongful Death Lawyer Today

 If you have lost a loved one through the reckless, negligent, or criminal acts of others, you have the right to demand answers in court.
 An experienced Boca Raton wrongful death attorney can provide you with invaluable guidance and representation.
-Contact the Leifer Law Firm today to schedule a free consultation.
+Contact Leifer & Ramirez today to schedule a free consultation.